VaishnaviBarot/Dockerized-2Tier-WebApp/README.md

     docker run -p 8080:8080 -e DBHOST=$DBHOST -e DBPORT=$DBPORT -e DBUSER=$DBUSER -e DBPWD=$DBPWD my_app
     ```

+### CI/CD Workflow

+This repository uses GitHub Actions for continuous integration and deployment (CI/CD).
+The workflow is defined in the `.github/workflows/deploy.yml` file and includes the following steps:

+1. **Check out Code**: Pulls the latest code from the repository.
+2. **Login to Amazon ECR**: Authenticates with Amazon ECR using AWS credentials stored in GitHub secrets.
+3. **Install Dependencies**: Updates `pip` and installs the required Python dependencies.
+4. **Build and Push Main Application Image**: Builds the Docker image for the main application and pushes it to ECR.
+5. **Build and Push MySQL Image**: Builds the Docker image for MySQL and pushes it to ECR.

 ### Prerequisites
 - Docker installed on your machine.
 - Python and required libraries as specified in the `requirements.txt` file.
+- An AWS account with permissions to use Amazon ECR.
+- Amazon ECR repositories created for both the application and MySQL images.
+- GitHub repository secrets configured with your AWS credentials:
+  - `AWS_ACCESS_KEY_ID`
+  - `AWS_SECRET_ACCESS_KEY`
+  - `AWS_SESSION_TOKEN`

 ### Usage
 Follow the instructions in this repository to set up the application locally, and make sure it is accessible via your web browser.
+For automated deployments to AWS, push changes to the `main` branch to trigger the GitHub Actions workflow.